entgelme/k8s-appid-integration-example/hello/README.md

 1. Set authentication settings

-This optional for the backend resources, when you do the according configuration for the [frontend] (https://github.com/entgelme/k8s-appid-integration-example/tree/master/hello-front).
+This optional for the backend resources, when you do the according configuration for the [frontend](https://github.com/entgelme/k8s-appid-integration-example/tree/master/hello-front).

 Only if the backend's API service `/api/user` shall be directly accessed, e.g. for test purposes, omitting the frontend, the backend resource callback can be configured.